violetscript/violetc/wasm-target.md

 ## Class Inheritance

+- _Native classes:_
-- _Native classes:_ Inheriting a native class requires super constructor to only receive the previously allocated object. `FFI(memorySize)` determines the memory size for the base.
+  - Inheriting a native non-final class requires super constructor to only receive the previously allocated object. `FFI(memorySize = n)` determines the memory size for the base.
 Fields from subclasses use memory after that memory size.
-  - _Known native non-final classes:_
+  - Native non-final classes, when constructed via `new`, will be similiar to a C `malloc` taking only its memory size and invoking its initialiser.

+## Class Identifiers

+Every type will have an _unique_ internal number id.
+Use `FFI(typeId = n)` for that.

+Derive the following initially:

-    - `TextMatch`
+- 0 = undefined
-    - `Error`
+- 1 = null

+An exception must be thrown if it's a duplicate number.
+Types will get an id automatically, using a sorted counter for efficiency.

+It's not yet confirmed if needed, but certain generic types such as array, may need a pre-assigned id.
+For example, for unions and dynamic contexts, although some implemented interfaces may already help on their usage.

+## Ids of Arrays and Other Generic Types

+If needed in the future, collect the id number of instantiations of generic types such as array and register them in the runtime statically, in case the runtime needs these.